microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/aks_stack_hci/aks_hci_gitops_basic/_index.md

   az --version
   ```

-* Enable subscription with the two resource providers for Azure Arc enabled Kubernetes.
+* Enable subscription with the two resource providers for Azure Arc-enabled Kubernetes.
 Registration is an asynchronous process, and registration may take approximately 10 minutes.

   ```PowerShell
   Register-AzResourceProvider -ProviderNamespace Microsoft.Kubernetes